 - 5.1.
 We acknowledge that sensitivity should be considered within the framework of 'An approach to seascape sensitivity assessment' (MMO 1204), White Consultants, December 2019 and related landscape sensitivity guidance.
-Though the original brief stated that the inherent sensitivity of an SCA should be addressed, it also mentioned that the study needed to explore sensitivity to different types of development.
-We therefore examine the different characteristics of SCAs and where they may be more or less sensitive to development- see Table E1.
-This table acts as the framework for discussion of sensitivity to relevant forces for change for each SCA. - 5.2.
+We examine the different characteristics of SCAs and where they may be more or less sensitive to development- see Table E1.
+This table acts as the framework for discussion of sensitivity to relevant forces for change for each SCA.
+While the approach in this Supplementary Planning Guidance draws on the advice referenced, as well as guidance published by Natural Resources Wales, the Authorities have found in the past that there is overlap between 'susceptibility' and 'value' indicators and therefore a set of sensitivity criteria is used that considers aspects of both.
+It is considered that this is an appropriate approach for this Guidance, which has a strategic purpose, in contrast to more site-specific assessments, such as Landscape and Visual Impact Assessments. - 5.2.
+Please note that given the wide range of development types/or potential change in seascape locations this guidance does not contain a fuller sensitivity assessment which would have provided an assessment on levels of sensitivity for different forms of development for each character area.
+Instead, the study focuses on highlighting factors or indicators likely to affect sensitivity when considering proposals. - 5.3.
 The latest guidance indicates that sensitivity is now a term that is applied to a specific type of development, not inherent sensitivity.
-The MMO document has the following definitions: - Seascape character sensitivity is a term applied to marine character and seascape and the associated visual resource, combining judgements of their susceptibility to a specific type of development / development scenario or other change being considered and the value(s) related to that seascape, marine character and visual resource. - Seascape character susceptibility is defined as the degree to which a defined seascape character area and its associated visual qualities and attributes might respond to the specified types of development or change without undue negative effects on character and the visual resource. - Seascape character value is defined as the relative value or importance attached to a seascape character area, which may express national or local consensus, because of its quality, its special qualities including perceptual aspects such as scenic beauty, tranquillity and wildness, natural or historic attributes or features, cultural associations, or its relationship with designated or valued landscapes and coasts. - 5.3.
+The MMO document has the following definitions: - Seascape character sensitivity is a term applied to marine character and seascape and the associated visual resource, combining judgements of their susceptibility to a specific type of development / development scenario or other change being considered and the value(s) related to that seascape, marine character and visual resource. - Seascape character susceptibility is defined as the degree to which a defined seascape character area and its associated visual qualities and attributes might respond to the specified types of development or change without undue negative effects on character and the visual resource. - Seascape character value is defined as the relative value or importance attached to a seascape character area, which may express national or local consensus, because of its quality, its special qualities including perceptual aspects such as scenic beauty, tranquillity and wildness, natural or historic attributes or features, cultural associations, or its relationship with designated or valued landscapes and coasts. - 5.4.
 Therefore, some key factors which should be taken into account when assessing the susceptibility of a seascape character area to a type of development and those that relate to value have been set out for each area guided by the table below.
 Landscape, biodiversity and heritage designations assets also contribute to value.